Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 • Bissell recommends replacing the filters every 6 months.

-• If your vacuum does not have a bag, it is better to clean the filter once a week.
+• If your model is bagless, it’s better to clean the filter once a week.
 [Bissell specific cleaning formulas are for stain and odor removal from different surfaces, and cannot be used for cleaning the vacuum]

 2. Blocked Brush Roll

-The brush roll on Bissell vacuums can stop spinning due to dirt and debris build up.
+The brush roll on Bissell vacuums can stop spinning from dirt, hair and debris building up.
 This debris can also stop the Bissell from suctioning effectively.

 Solution: